MaxLeiter/Drift/README.md

 ### Production

 `yarn build` in both `client/` and `server/` will produce production code for the client and server respectively.
-The client and server each also have Dockerfiles which you can use with a docker-compose (an example compose will be provided in the near future).

 If you're deploying the front-end to something like Vercel, you'll need to set the root folder to `client/`.